alexanderoa/tl_fairness/README.md

-## [Targeted Learning for Inference on Data Fairness] (https://arxiv.org/abs/2502.04309)
+## Targeted Learning for Inference on Data Fairness

-This repository contains code for my work on targeted learning and fairness (click title above for arxiv link).
+This repository contains code for my work on targeted learning and fairness (https://arxiv.org/abs/2502.04309).